microsoft/ada/README.md

 - [AdaServerRelay](AdaServerRelay/readme.md) an Azure Function used together with an Azure Logic App to use the Azure Web Pub Sub service to monitor the status of the Ada Server and the KasaBridge, sending emails if things are not running smoothly.
+- [AdaWebPubSub](AdaWebPubSub/readme.md) an Azure Web Pub Sub service is used to communicate with the Ada Server.
 - [KasaBridge](KasaBridge/readme.md) A bridge to the Kasa Power switches.
 This bridge runs on a device that has wifi connectivity to the Kasa Power Switches.
 - **HistoricalData** Some *.csv files that capture some historical data